-Sixty-six (66) patients were treated and followed for their safety results for three (3) months only.
+Sixty-six (66) patients were treated and followed for their safety results for three (3) to six (6) months only.
 This is called the "Safety Study".
-The next 155 patients were treated and followed for one (1) year (longer-term follow up is in progress).
+The next 155 patients were treated and followed for one year to assess the safety and effectiveness of the Mara Water Vapor Ablation System.
 This study is called the "Pivotal Study".
+Patients in the pivotal study were followed for an additional two to three years to collect longer term outcomes.
+This portion of the study is called the "Post Approval Study."